 Editor's Note: There's no photo available at the time of writing

 Those who are looking to spend a day in Bacoor for some quiet times must make their way to Bacoor Eco Park.
 No muss, no fuss.
 This 0.5-hectare (1.23-acre) park is located in Barangay Molino and was officially opened for public use in 2009.
 It’s a great way to waste the day away with your family, especially if you have kids.
 They can tire themselves on the playground!
 Bacoor Eco Park also has several huts for visitors and vendors and a lagoon where you can fish and ride a boat.
 It’s budget-friendly, too, because admission is free!

 Address: 21 Dela Cruz Street Phase II-A, Bacoor, Cavite

 Opening hours: Mon - Thu: 6am - 7pm; Fri - Sun: 6am - 9pm

 Cavite City is not of the ordinary

+There are so many places to visit in Cavite City.
 To enjoy a blast from the past or to have some world-class rest and relaxation, Cavite City is one place to include on the list of vacations.
-From the rich culture and history, to its panoramic views, the City of Cavite has much to say.
+From the rich culture and history to its panoramic views, the City of Cavite has much to say.
 It will surely be a trip to remember.